 - Heat treatment.
 This treatment involves heating furniture beyond the point termites can live.
 A heat treatment perfectly eliminates these notorious pests.
 However, note that this method doesn’t work for all furniture types.

 - Surface treatment.
 This technique involves applying a specialized product that removes termites from the furniture.

 - Fumigation.
 It involves introducing gas lethal to the termites.
 Generally, the furniture is placed in a chamber, and an EPA registered gas like sulfuryl fluoride is used to control the termites.

 Eliminating termites permanently is possible, but only if you hire a professional company for the purpose.
-A team of termite inspection Townsend DE experts tries to spot the source of the problem and eliminates it.
+Rural Vibe Termite Experts of Townsend, Delaware tries to spot the source of the problem and eliminates it.